-The University's four faculties comprise several schools and centres.
+The University's three faculties comprise several schools and centres.
 Faculties operate across campuses and are responsible for developing and delivering courses, while schools are generally based on a single campus and carry responsibility for teaching subjects.

 The Faculty Deans are:

 CSU has four University Research Centres, each led by a Centre Director, which represent strategic focus on research and are designed to synergistically bring together staff around a coherent research theme that has broad influence and engagement across the University.
 In some cases Centres have been formed where there has been a desire to formalise collaborations with external parties.

 The research conducted within the Centres is strongly complemented by research conducted with the Faculties of the University.
 University Research Centres receive additional direct investment, enabling leverage of CSU resources to attract external funding to promote achievement.
 They are expected to be connected outwards as they engage in identifying, pursuing and sharing intellectual leadership of large collaborative opportunities in research with quality domestic and international partners